 You should talk to your doctor about an emergency plan.
 This will help you recognise and treat symptoms if your child eats something that causes an allergic reaction.

-- Your doctor might suggest your child wears a medical bracelet that explains the allergy.
+- Your doctor might suggest your child wears a medical bracelet that explains his allergy.

-- If the allergy carries a risk of anaphylaxis, you might be prescribed a device called an EpiPen, which makes it easy to self-inject adrenaline.
-Your doctor will teach you and your child (if old enough) how to use this EpiPen.
+- If your child’s allergy carries a risk of anaphylaxis, you might be prescribed a device called an EpiPen®, which makes it easy to self-inject adrenaline.
+Your doctor will teach you and your child (if old enough) how to use the EpiPen®.

 What to do about food intolerances

 Symptoms of food intolerance are usually less severe than those of allergies.